rppicomidi/ideacentreStick300-T100TA-linux/README.md

 a quick guide.
 If you find typos, facts I got wrong, or things that don't work for you, please file an issue.

+These instructions assume you want to replace Windows with Linux.
+These instructions do not cover dual boot.
+Dual boot is probably possible on these old computers if you install Linux to the microSD card.
+I have no idea whether dual boot works well enough to make it worth your effort.

 ## Credit where credit is due
 These instructions are based on the instructions I found [here](https://medium.com/@realzedgoat/a-sorta-beginners-guide-to-installing-ubuntu-linux-on-32-bit-uefi-machines-d39b1d1961ec).
 It's a good idea to read that document first because it describes the process in more detail and has pictures.
 The instructions were close but did not quite work.
 I got a hint [here](https://unix.stackexchange.com/questions/405472/cannot-find-efi-directory-issue-with-grub-install).
 The grub-install man page